bbohlender/cgv/README.md

 -   **`Constants`** (_work in progress_)
     -   currently wrapped in quotation `"`
 -   **`Variables`** (_work in progress_)

+### Operator Precendence

+Except for the parallel and sequential execution the precendence of all operators is implemented according to the operator precendence in c++ (https://en.cppreference.com/w/cpp/language/operator_precedence).
+Operator precedence is common and equal for most programming langugages.

 ## Language Features ToDo